-As of September 30, 2020 and June 30, 2020, the Company did not identify any assets and liabilities that are required to be presented on the balance sheet at FV on a recurring basis.
+As of December 31, 2020 and June 30, 2020, the Company did not identify any assets or liabilities required to be presented on the balance sheet at FV.

 IMPAIRMENT OF LONG-LIVED ASSETS

 In accordance with FASB ASC 360-10, Accounting for the Impairment or Disposal of Long-Lived Assets, long-lived assets such as property and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable, or it is reasonably possible that these assets could become impaired as a result of technological or other changes.
 The determination of recoverability of assets to be held and used is made by comparing the carrying amount of an asset to future undiscounted cash flows to be generated by the asset.